 DIY Lace Ribbon Bib Shirt Materials:

-- black lace ribbon (hand washed and dried)
+- Black lace ribbon (approximately 3 yards), hand washed and dried)

 - Aleene’s Stop Fraying Fabric Glue